fedeperin/github-repo-cards/README.md

 # Github Repo Cards
 > [!IMPORTANT]
-> Github Repo Cards is now on it's version 2, it had many breaking changes since version 1.
+> Github Repo Cards is now on version 2, it has many breaking changes since version 1.
 If you want to continue using the old version, please check the [1.0.10 version docs](https://www.npmjs.com/package/github-repo-cards/v/1.0.10)

 Github Repo Cards, the Web Component to show your Github repository cards.